 - Enigma Quests: School of Witchcraft and Wizardry, a lovingly designed tribute to a certain series of books about a boy wizard.
 I believe this was the first game in the UK to use that theme, but continues to get better reviews than many later creations.

 But while those are the games I most often recommend, depending on what you’re interested in there should be others at the top of your list too.

-Conversely, if you hate tech and prefer your games hand-made and old-school, in addition to Escape Plan and Escape From The Room above, Escape Land‘s two rooms are great, and Mystery Cube is a lot of fun too, though currently appears to be closed.
+Conversely, if you hate tech and prefer your games hand-made and old-school, in addition to Escape Plan and Escape From The Room above, Escape Land‘s two rooms are great.
+Mystery Cube is a lot of fun too, though currently appears to be closed.

 For enthusiasts at least, most of London’s games are best played with a smaller team, such as 3-4 people, even when they officially allow a team size of six or seven.
-If you have a larger group then Penitentiary at Omescape is a good choice, as is Handmade Mysteries’ Poppa Plock – in the latter case because it uses a public booking system so you need at least five people to have the game to yourselves anyhow.
+If you have a larger group then Penitentiary at Omescape is a reasonable choice; but in most cases I’d recommend splitting into a couple of smaller teams instead.

-Finally, the venues best set up for large-scale corporate bookings are Cluequest and Locked in a Room.
-Cluequest also have team building and recruitment assessment offerings, if that’s something you might want.
+Finally, for large-scale corporate bookings the obvious choice is Cluequest.
+They also have team building and recruitment assessment offerings, if that’s something you might want.